Erik-EFL/use-country-info/README.md

   getCountryByFifa(fifaName), //string,
 ```

-##

-In the above example, we import the useCountryInfoFetcher hook and use it in the CountryInfo component.
-The hook returns two variables: allInfo and callingCountries, which contain the information for all countries and the specific information for the calling codes of each country, respectively.

-You can use these variables to render the country information in your component or use it as needed.

 ## Contribution
 This is an open-source project, and we welcome contributions from the community.
 If you encounter issues, bugs, or have ideas for improvements, feel free to open an issue or submit a pull request in the official repository on GitHub.